jamf/JamfMigrator/README.md

 **v2.2.5**

-* Added migration of computer configuratons.
+* Added migration of computer configurations.
 Note, it is possible to delete the parent of a smart configuration, thus orphaning the 'child' config.
 An orphaned child configuration is not accessible through the API, as a result it cannot be migrated.
 In the event the orphaned child configuration(s) also has child configuration(s), those child configuration(s) are turned into parent configuration(s).
 * Added ability to select frequently used source/destination servers from the user interface.
 Up to 10 server are selectable by using the up/down arrows to the right of the URL text box.

 **v2.1.5**

 * Added migration of dock items.
-* Added stop button to stop the migration in progess.
+* Added stop button to stop the migration in progress.

 **v2.1.4**